LUN Manager operations

 Host groups and LU path configuration (Fibre Channel)

 After open-system hosts and the storage system are physically connected by cables, hubs, and so on, you can establish I/O paths between the hosts and the logical volumes.
-This defines which host can access which logical volume.
+These define which host can access which logical volume.
 Logical volumes that can be accessed by open-system hosts are referred to as logical units (LUs).
 The paths between the open-system hosts and the LUs are referred to as LU paths.

 Before defining LU paths, you must classify server hosts by host groups.
 For example, if Linux hosts and Windows hosts are connected to the storage system, you must create one host group for the Linux hosts and another host group for the Windows hosts.
 Then, you must register the host bus adapters of the Linux hosts in the Linux host group, and you must also register the host bus adapters of the Windows hosts in the Windows host group.

 A host group can contain only hosts that are connected to the same port.
 For example, if two Windows hosts are connected to port 1A and three Windows hosts are connected to port 1B, you cannot register all five Windows hosts in one host group.
 You must register the two Windows hosts on port 1A in one host group, and then register the three Windows hosts on port 1B in another host group.